centrifuge/documentation/docs/cent-os-administration/manage-cent-os.md

 title: Usage
 ---

 The following section lists the API calls to perform functions like sending documents, validating proofs and so on.
+For more information, see [Centrifuge Node API documentation](https://app.swaggerhub.com/apis-docs/centrifuge.io/cent-node/0.0.2).

 ## Invoice Document service